ccarrero301/MASGlobalEmployees/README.md

 - **MASGlobal.Employees.WebApp** .
 	> This is the Web Application.
 The end user will interact with the application to search for employee data.
 - **MASGlobal.Employees.WebApi** .
 	> This is the entry point for the Web Application.
 Meaning the web application will send HTTP requests to this web api.
+	You can check it out [here](https://masglobalemployeesapi.azurewebsites.net) .
 - **MASGlobal.Employees.Shared** .
 	> Contains some shared functionality some of the other projects use.
 - **MASGlobal.Employees.Domain** .